SurekhaKatreddy/DataScienceConcepts/TreeBasedModels.md

 # Tree based models
  In tree based models, the internal node of the tree represents an attribute and each leaf node denotes a class label.

-# Split criteria : Information gain
+# Split criteria : Information gain, Chi-square,

 What is entrophy?
 Measure of randomness of data - works only with the categorical target values.